jayaskren/CompressedLists/README.md

 String first = lst.getValue();
 ```

-## Converting a csv to the compressed list format:
+## Converting csv's with the same columns to the compressed list format:
 ```
 File[] inFiles = new File[inFilePaths.length];
 for (int i=0; i < inFiles.length; i++) {